 BECAUSE YOU CARE ABOUT THEM!!!!

 Sick days are a crucial tool in your Workplace Culture Toolbox.
-You see when you chose your employee as person over them as a tool it shows how you care, care about them.
+You see when you chose your employee as a person over them as a tool it shows how you care, care about them.

 When you show your team that you care about them as a person, they feel valued and then are more likely to care about the business on a deeper level.
 And when we care about something we treat it better and deliver better results.

 But maybe you don’t care about them.
 And that is a reality of the world.
-So, if you do not care about them as people, why should you care about ensuring your team are taking sick days?
+So, if you do not care about them as people, why should you care about ensuring your team is taking sick days?

 They work better for longer, giving you better results.

-We are humans are just a battery.
+We are humans and are just a battery.
 We expel energy when we work and rely on a weekend/RDOs to recharge.
-BUT when you are ill you expel more energy than normal meaning you need more than just your weekend/RDO to recover.
+BUT when you are ill you expel more energy than the normal meaning you need more than just your weekend/RDO to recover.

-If you pressure your team to work from home when ill, they will expel more energy by working & combatting their illness then they can regain by resting over a weekend/RDOs.
+If you pressure your team to work from home when ill, they will expel more energy by working & combatting their illness than they can regain by resting over a weekend/RDOs.
 This means rather than starting their week at 100% they’ll be closer to 85%, but that is compounded over time, meaning they operate at a depleted state for a longer period of time until they can fully recharge.

-Allowing your team to confidently take sick days or being made to take a sick day when they are ill will boost your organisations culture and improve productivity by your team.
+Allowing your team to confidently take sick days or being made to take a sick day when they are ill will boost your organisation’s culture and improve productivity by your team.
 This also lower stress within the workplace as individuals do not fear the repercussions of being ill.

 And we all know lowering stress levels improved overall health.